TOP Famous Companies with Arrow Logos

 Logo Subway

-Subway is a prime example among globally recognized brands using the arrow motif.
-This fast-food restaurant chain, known for its customized “submarine sandwiches”, is present in many countries and its logo is immediately recognizable.
+Subway is a prime example of a globally recognized brand that uses the arrow motif.
+This fast-food restaurant chain, known for its customized “submarine sandwiches,” is present in many countries, and its logo is immediately recognizable.

-The color palette of the Subway logo, dominated by green and yellow, allows for many interpretations.
-Green hints at freshness and indicates the natural ingredients that the brand uses, while yellow evokes a sense of joy and enthusiasm, which matches the cheerful mood that the brand aims to offer its customers.
+The Subway logo’s color palette, dominated by green and yellow, allows for many interpretations.
+Green hints at freshness and signals the brand’s use of natural ingredients, while yellow evokes joy and enthusiasm, matching the cheerful mood the brand aims to create for its customers.

-Further reinforcing the brand’s message are the arrows located at either end of the wordmark.
-The arrows suggest the quick coming and going of the restaurant, echoing the fast-paced lifestyle of many urban dwellers.
+The arrows at either end of the wordmark reinforce the brand’s message.
+The arrows suggest the quick in-and-out of the restaurant, echoing the fast-paced lifestyle of many urban dwellers.
 These arrows symbolize the orderly process of ordering, checking out, and receiving a sandwich, a hallmark of Subway.

-The elements of the Subway logo blend together harmoniously to convey the brand’s ethos, offerings, and promise of a quick and tasty snack.
-The consistent and thoughtful design reflects the brand’s understanding of its target audience and commitment to serving them effectively.
+The Subway logo’s elements harmoniously convey the brand’s ethos, offerings, and promise of a quick and tasty snack.
+The consistent, thoughtful design reflects the brand’s understanding of its target audience and its commitment to serving them effectively.

 Sukhoi